Myxelium/gog-conjure/README.md

 A desktop app for downloading the games you own on [GOG](https://www.gog.com) to a folder on your computer, and optionally burning them to DVD or Blu-ray discs.

 It works on Linux, Windows, and macOS.
-You sign in with your GOG account, browse your library, pick what to download, and (if you want) plan how those files fit onto physical discs.
+You sign in with your GOG account, browse your library, pick what to download, and (if you want) let the app automatically plan how those files fit onto physical discs.

 ## What it does